drjingma/drjingma.github.io/news/_posts/2017-10-25-symposium.md

   - symposium
 ---

-Fred Hutch is excited to host the 2018 Microbiome Symposium on March 16th, 2018!
-Stay tuned.
+Save the date: Fred Hutch is excited to host the [2018 Microbiome Symposium](fredhutch.org/microbiome2018) on March 16th, 2018!